 Once surface preparation was completed, flashing details such as seams, penetrations, transitions, and drains were coated with a thick, waterproofing mastic.
 Some problem areas within the roof surface were reinforced by embedding polyester fabric directly into the mastic.

 Next, a gray urethane base coat was then applied to the roof providing the system with unsurpassed strength and durability.

-To complete the installation, a white silicone top coat was then applied providing the roof with a highly-reflective, seamless, and water-tight membrane capable of withstanding ponding water.
+To complete the installation, a bright-white silicone roof coating was then applied providing a highly reflective, seamless, and water-tight membrane capable of withstanding ponding water.